minimaxir/foursquare-venue-scraper/README.md

 ![](sf_map_avg_rating.png)

-A Foursquare data scraper that gathers all venues within a specified geographic area.
+A [Foursquare](https://foursquare.com) data scraper that gathers all venues within a specified geographic area.
 The data retrieved can then be used for statistical analysis and fun data visualizations.

 ## Overview

-The script queries the official Foursquare API (with a user-provided `client_id` and `client_secret`) to search for venue information, and then query additional metadata for each unique venue.
+The script queries the official [Foursquare API](https://developer.foursquare.com/docs) (with a user-provided `client_id` and `client_secret` from a Foursquare application) to search for venues, and then query additional metadata for each unique venue.

 The specified area is defined by a geographic bounding box (by latitude and longitude).
 Since the API can only return up to 50 venues per search, the bounding box is broken into sub-bounding boxes as a form of grid search (by default, the `grid_size` is 100, so 100x100=10000 searches total).